Last verified: 17 days ago

 Red Flags to Watch For

-- Most human trials are very small (13–40 participants), limiting confidence in results
+- All human clinical trials are very small (13–40 participants) — results may not hold in larger populations

-- MAO-B inhibition could theoretically interact with certain medications (e.g., antidepressants, stimulants) — consult a doctor if on these drugs
+- MAO-B inhibition could theoretically interact with certain medications (e.g., antidepressants, MAO inhibitors) — consult a doctor if on any such drugs

 Products Containing Blackcurrant Powder